Iroha71/unity-docs/content/invector/item-manager.md

     using UnityEngine;
     using vCharacterController;

-    [vClassHeader("Check if can Add Health", "Simple Example to verify if the health item can be used based on the character's health is full or not.", openClose = false)] public class vCheckCanAddHealth : vMonoBehaviour
+    public class vCheckCanAddHealth : vMonoBehaviour
     {
         public vItemManager itemManager;
         public vThirdPersonController tpController;

-        public bool getInParent = true;

         protected bool canUse;
         protected bool firstRun;